cascada.abstractproperty.opmodel module

 Return the probability-one constraint for a given output

-depending on whether the corresponding propagation has probability 1.
-Otherwise, this method returns a bit-vectorTerm
+Constant0b1or0b0depending on whether the corresponding propagation has probability 1.
+Otherwise, this method returns a bit-vectorTermcontaining the input and output properties asVariableobjects.

 - weight_constraint(output_prop, weight_variable)[source]